fabiangarciauaz/GreenhouseData/README.md

 During data collection, tomatoes were grown from July 2019 to January 2020, and bell peppers from February 2020 until the end of the data.

-## Paper related
+## Paper related and citation
-Prediction of Internal Temperature in Greenhouses using the Supervised Learning Techniques: Linear and Support Vector Regressions
+1. Prediction of Internal Temperature in Greenhouses using the Supervised Learning Techniques: Linear and Support Vector Regressions

 Link to paper: https://www.mdpi.com/2076-3417/13/14/8531

-## License and citation
 @article{analysis_of_regression_and_SVM_models,
     title={Prediction of Internal Temperature in Greenhouses using the Supervised Learning Techniques: Linear and Support Vector Regressions}, author={García-Vázquez, F.; Ponce-González, J.R.; Guerrero-Osuna, H.A.; Carrasco-Navarro, R.; Luque-Vega, L.F.; Mata-Romero, M.E.; Martínez-Blanco, M.d.R.; Castañeda-Miranda, C.L.; Díaz-Flórez, G},